What are Scopes 1, 2 and 3?

 If you’re serious about emissions reduction – the ultimate aim of the game – then you want your footprint to cover as broad a range of activities related to your business as possible.
 Without Scope 3, you’re missing the big picture – myopically focusing on your immediate activity without paying attention to how your decisions influence your entire value chain.

 Once you’ve quantified the environmental harms across your value chain, you can start to take focused and meaningful action to influence them.
-The decisions you make – which suppliers to use, how to engage employees, which customer segments to target – all have an impact, and Scope 3 footprinting gives you to evidence you need to start making decisions with the planet in mind.
+The decisions you make – which suppliers to use, how to engage employees, which customer segments to target – all have an impact, and Scope 3 footprinting gives you the evidence you need to start making decisions with the planet in mind.

 What’s more, without Scope 3 you can end up with a perverse incentive whereby you can “reduce” your emissions by simply outsourcing your operations.
 For example, you could get rid of your own delivery vehicles (reducing Scope 1) and use a third-party (increasing Scope 3).